sf-wdi-37/cookies-sessions/README.md

 <html></html>
 ```

 The Cookie is then saved to the browser for localhost:3000.
-You can view it in the Chrome Developer Console under the "resources" tab.
+You can view it in the Chrome Developer Console under the "application" tab.

 Here's a look at the cookie from a google page: